Cricut | Cutting Machines

 Sale

-• New Knife Blade, letting it cut thicker materials than any other machine
+• Knife Blade, letting it cut thicker materials

 • Future-proof with the new Adaptive Tool System